-Whether you’re hoping to add some aesthetically-pleasing order to your closet or fridge á la Clea and Joanna, or you need a bigger overhaul to help clean up your spare bedroom or your garage, the following ideas are super practical and will make your home feel instantly more pulled together.
+Whether you’re hoping to add some aesthetically-pleasing order to your entire home or just your closet, if you want a fridge á la Clea and Joanna, or need a bigger overhaul to help clean up your spare bedroom or your garage, the following ideas are super practical and will make your home feel instantly more pulled together.

 If you’d prefer to showcase your worldly possessions rather than store them away for no one to see or appreciate, a glass cabinet will be a great addition to your space.
 While it does offer a peak at what you’re storing, it still helps contain and control the amount of stuff you keep in storage.

 The only downside is that, since it’s see through, you’ll have to ensure you’re committed to keeping it tidy and organized—no hastily shoving in rogue paperwork or boxes when guests drop in unexpectedly.